TheRosettaFoundation/SOLAS-Match/README.md

   - Set back the status in Phrase to whatever it was before (based on TWB status).
   - Set the TWB wordcount to whatever it was before (word_count_original).
   - Set the audit trail to show un-cancelled.
+- https://kato.translatorswb.org/org/dashboard/ has a new % complete calculation based on words completed.
 - When a user's email is changed on TWB Platform, the next time the user logs into TWB Community, their email will be updated there.

 ## Version 12.1